Andrejkf/solution_behavioral_cloning_p3t1/report.md

 Initially an image data set was collected usign the [simulator](https://github.com/udacity/self-driving-car-sim) to test some basic network architectures like a [Deep Fully Connected Network](https://arxiv.org/abs/1603.04930) and a [Convolutional Neural Network](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf).
 Then further data was collected and unified to train and test the network performace.
 The data set was preprocessed (removed redundant data, data augmentation).
 Model architecture was selected and *parameters tunning process* was done by trial and error, testing the model performance on the [simulator](https://github.com/udacity/self-driving-car-sim).
-Also, image files paths were updated to run the project in the server.
-For that,  custom functions *mergecsv()* and *path_remove()* where defined (from code lines 40 to lines 80).

 #### Data collection.
 The set of images used on this project was progresively constructed during the whole design aproach process.
-The paths for all images where gathered in a single csv file (*merged4_modified.csv*) with paths updated to run on a single linux server using python [pandas](https://pandas.pydata.org/) library and custom defined funtions
+The paths for all images where gathered in a single csv file (*merged4_modified.csv*) with paths updated to run on a single linux server using python [pandas](https://pandas.pydata.org/) library and custom defined funtions  *mergecsv()* and *path_remove()* where defined (from code lines 40 to lines 80).

 The final data set used to train and validate network performance contains as subset:
 * Images provided by udacity team on the project.